ICCCIVY/2420-Assignment-1/README.md

 4. Installing `doctl` Command-line Tool

-5. Creating a Droplet Using `doctl`
+5. Creating cloud-init file

-6. Using cloud-init to Configure Your Droplet
+6. Creating a Droplet Using doctl (with the cloud-init file)

 7. <mark>add more